 The National Weather Service also conducts statewide tornado drills using the Emergency Alert System, and schools, government agencies, and businesses throughout the state are encouraged to take part.
 Doing so makes sure that all students and employees of these establishments are familiar with the safety protocols that are to be enacted during a severe weather event.

 MEMA encourages all homes and businesses to have an emergency kit available for a variety of scenarios.
-Recommended items for this kit include flashlights with spare batteries, AM/FM radio, NOAA weather radio, drinking water and non perishable food items for a three day period, first aid, prescription medications, bedding, clothing, utensils, and rainwear.
-Suscreen, sunglasses, mosquito repellant, sanitary supplies, toiletries, important documents and cash, as well as a generator are also recommended.
+Recommended items for this kit include flashlights with spare batteries, AM/FM radio, NOAA weather radio, drinking water, and nonperishable food items for a three day period, first aid, prescription medications, bedding, clothing, utensils, and rainwear.
+Sunscreen, sunglasses, mosquito repellant, sanitary supplies, toiletries, important documents, and cash, as well as a generator, are also recommended.
 It is a lot of items to gather, but also absolutely necessary for severe weather situations that knock out power for extended periods.